Thiamazole: Mechanism of action

 Thiamazole inhibits the enzyme thyroperoxidase, which normally acts in thyroid hormone synthesis by oxidizing the anion iodide (I−) to iodine (I2), hypoiodous acid (HOI), and enzyme linked hypoiodate (EOI), facilitating iodine's addition to tyrosine residues on the hormone precursor thyroglobulin, a necessary step in the synthesis of triiodothyronine (T3) and thyroxine (T4).

 It does not inhibit the action of the sodium-dependent iodide transporter located on follicular cells' basolateral membranes.
 Inhibition of this step requires competitive inhibitors such as perchlorate and thiocyanate.

 A study has shown that it modulates secretion of CXCL10.

 Chemical properties

-The imidazole derivative thiamazole is a white to matte brown crystalline powder with a characteristic odour.
+The cyclic thiourea derivative thiamazole is a white to matte brown crystalline powder with a characteristic odour.
 The boiling point is 280 °C (decomposition).
 Thiamazole is soluble in water, ethanol and chloroform, but hardly soluble in ether.
-Galenic preparations are injectable solutions and tablets.

 Thiamazole acts as a free radical scavenger for radicals such as the hydroxyl radical (•OH) radical.
 It is used as free radical scavenger in organic chemistry.

+Laboratory synthesis

+Thiamazole has been known since 1889, when it was made by a two-stage process starting from 2,2-diethoxyethaneamine, which was reacted with methyl isothiocyanate.

+The product of this reaction was then cyclised in an acid-catalysed reaction to form thiamazole.

+Manufacture

+When the therapeutic potential of thiamazole was recognised in the late 1940s, a number of alternative routes were developed based, for example, on the use of 2-chloro-1,2-diethoxyethane as starting material, in a reaction with methylamine.

+The resulting intermediate can be treated with potassium thiocyanate in the presence of acid to give thiamazole.

+History

+Surgery was used to treat hyperthyroidism until the advent of drug therapies in the 1940s.
+In 1942, thiourea was used by Edwin B. Astwood to treat a patient with the condition.
+He later published evidence that thiouracil was more effective and began a search for analogues with higher potency and less toxicity.
+In 1949 he published his work on thiamazole which showed its superiority to previous therapies.
+The compound had been known since 1889, and was developed as a drug by Eli Lilly and Company under the trade name Tapazole.

 Veterinary uses

-Thiamazole is also indicated in cats to treat hyperthyroidism.
+Thiamazole is commonly used in cats to treat hyperthyroidism.

+Despite 20% of cats treated with thiamazole testing positive for antinuclear antibody lupus erythematosus and immune-mediated haemolytic anemia, neither condition is associated with thiamazole in cats.

+Hepatic toxicity also occurs in a small but notable amount of cats treated with thiamazole.

+In July 2024, the US Food and Drug Administration (FDA) approved Felanorm, the first generic methimazole oral solution for the treatment of hyperthyroidism in cats.
+Felanorm contains the same active ingredient (methimazole) as the approved brand name drug product, Felimazole Coated Tablets, which were first approved in May 2009.
+In addition, the FDA determined that Felanorm contains no inactive ingredients that may significantly affect the bioavailability of the active ingredient.
+Felanorm is sponsored by Norbrook Laboratories based in the United Kingdom.